RebeccaVandeWater/fs-journal/notes/04-bootstrap.md

     - You can add icons into the text section of the buttons by placing them on the inside, like on a p tag.
     - btn btn- adds styling to it depending on what you want. btn tells it to add button styling, btn- is what specific styling you want.
     - Hover interaction is added automatically.
 If you want the hover to look specific to what you want, you may need to add !important as explained above.

+- Forms: _Still new to us!
+Use Bootstrap website and copy paste what you want for now._
+    - If you want space between form submission sections, add some margins!

+- Hyperlinks: "a" tags will add links to the text you put inside the tag.

+- Order: **order-NUMBER**
+    - Change the number to be the order which you want each element to be in within the parent element.
+This will make it so that they are in the order you desire, rather than in the order that you wrote the code in html.

 ##SECTION - Syntax